Children's groups

 Price: €2.40

-Activity offered to visitors with disabilities (blind and visually impaired, intellectually disabled).
-A sensory tour (outdoors and/or indoors) to discover the secrets of the citadel: building materials, architecture, inscriptions, etc.
+Activity designed for people with disabilities (blind and visually impaired individuals, and those with intellectual disabilities).
+A sensory tour (outdoors and/or indoors) to discover the secrets of the citadel: building materials, architecture, inscriptions…

-Group size: Up to 10 students (with 2 accompanying adults)
+Group size: Up to 10 students (with 2 chaperones)

 This stone citadel hides more greenery than you might think.
-From the hilly landscape to the interior gardens and the now-defunct nursery, discover a citadel that has been covered in vegetation since the 17th century.
+From the rolling hills to the inner gardens, and even the long-gone nursery, come discover a citadel that has been lush with vegetation since the 17th century.

 Duration: 1 hour